-‘Someone May Try To Kill Us’: Republican Who Voted For Impeachment Says His Colleagues Are Buying Body Armor
+'Someone May Try To Kill Us': Republican Who Voted For Impeachment Says His Colleagues Are Buying Body Armor

-In an interview on Thursday, Republican Rep. Peter Meijer of Michigan shared disturbing details about the dynamics in the U.S. Congress in the aftermath of violent attacks on the Capitol buiding.
+In an interview on Thursday, Republican Rep. Peter Meijer of Michigan shared disturbing details about the dynamics in the U.S. Congress in the aftermath of violent attacks on the Capitol building.

 Per Newsweek, speaking with MSNBC host Hallie Jackson, Meijer said that many of his colleagues are concerned for their safety.
 Some, he explained, travel with security while others are looking to buy body armor in order to protect themselves from potential attacks from angry supporters of President Donald Trump.